university-of-york/uoy-design-patterns/readme.md

 ## Building the style guide

 To redeploy the style guide, run `grunt docs`.
-It will run a build process and then recreate the documentation using [Hologram](http://trulia.github.io/hologram/).
+It will run a build process and then create the documentation .

 **TODO:** Get the `docs` task to upload the style guide to a server.